 Diff Coverage

 Diff Coverage focuses only on the lines changed in a pull request or commit.
-It shows the percentage of new or modified executable lines that are covered by tests.
+It shows the percentage of new or modified executable lines that are covered by tests.- For evaluating the test coverage of specific changes

 - As a quality gate for pull requests